rwojsznis/sidekiq-lock/README.md

 - `lock.acquire!` - will try to acquire the lock, if returns false on failure (that means some other process / thread took the lock first)
 - `lock.acquired?` - set to `true` when lock is successfully acquired
-- `lock.release!` - deletes the lock (if not already expired / taken by another process)
+- `lock.release!` - deletes the lock (only if it's: acquired by current thread and not already expired)

 ### Lock options